-The paper is structured in four additional sections.
-In the following section, we provide background on the case study: adaptive coastal management on the Great Lakes in response to fluctuating future water levels.
-Our method design is described in the third section.
+The paper is structured in three additional sections.
+Our method design is described in the following section.
 A total of twenty-five (n=25) water level visualization tools were compared across two broad themes in cartography: representation and interaction.
 We provide the results of the competitive analysis in the fourth section, with discussion split between insights related to representation design versus interaction design.
 In the final section, we provide a summary of design recommendations derived from the competitive analysis and report on future work to bring the Lake Level Viewer online.